 After the houses were completed, George Wheatland, Jr., and his wife, Florence Saumarez (Dumaresq) Wheatland, leased 265 Beacon from Eben D. Jordan.
 Florence Wheatland’s brother, Herbert Dumaresq, lived with them and in June of 1873 married to Eben D. Jordan’s daughter, Julia Maria Jordan.

 By 1874, 263 Beacon was the home of banker and trustee Charles Merriam and his wife, Helen (Jaques) Merriam.
-They previously had lived at 12 Beacon.
+They previously had lived at 12 Beacon where their only surviving child, Helen Bradford Merriam, had died in April of 1873.
 They also maintained a home in Nahant.